 Fundraising is not sales.
-And I will have that argument with every practitioner and consultant.
-And I actually do very publicly sometimes on Twitter have that argument.

-Fundraising is not sales.
-Again, we could spend hours just on that concept alone.
+And I will have that argument with every practitioner and consultant, and I actually do very publicly sometimes on Twitter, have that argument fundraising is not sales.
+Again, we can spend hours just on that concept alone.

 What we're doing in asking the board to ask others is creating a methodology for people to invite other people to be a part of a mission and a vision we believe in.

-I'm on the board.
-I chose to be a fiduciary of this organization because I care so much about this mission that I want to invite you to be a part of it.
-It's not about asking in a high pressure way to make you donate because of our relationship.
+Right, I'm on the board.
+I chose to be a fiduciary of this organization because I care so much about this mission that I wanna invite you to be a part of it.

+It's not about asking in a high-pressure way to make you donate because of our relationship.
 It's about who can I invite to be a part of this bold mission and vision that we have together and create an invitation.
-This is that culture of philanthropy stuff.
-Right.
+This is that culture of philanthropy stuff, right?

-So if we're looking at fundraising as sales, as a transactional relationship, I know there are great salespeople that don't do transactional sales.
-I get it.
-Right.

-So caveat there.
-And if we're looking at it as that sales function, then I'm also going to suggest that this development director and the consultant have a really long talk about how we create that energy, that culture of we want to invite people to be a part of this.
+So, if we're looking at fundraising as sales as a transactional relationship, I know there are great salespeople that don't do transactional sales, I get it, right?
+So, caveat there.
+And if we're looking at it as that sales function, then I'm also gonna suggest that this development director and the consultant have a really long talk about how do we create that energy, that culture of we wanna invite people to be a part of this.

 That's what we're doing here.

 Right on.
 It's more than selling someone a widget.

-Correct.

-We're not dealing in widgets here, people.
-All right.
-Let's go on to our next one.
+[Speaker 2] Correct.
+[Speaker 1] It's not, we're not dealing in widgets here, people.
+All right, let's go on to our next one.
 I'm on the board for a small nonprofit that for the last six years has been mostly funded by our president.
-I'm taking over marketing and fundraising, and I'm trying to get us more sources of revenue.
+I'm taking over marketing and fundraising and I'm trying to get us more sources of revenue.
 What have been some of the best and most creative ways you have found to raise money without overtaxing your community?

-I work in the deaf community, and most of them are below poverty level.
-So I'm depending on the hearing businesses and individuals out there to support our mission.
+I work in the deaf community and most of them are below poverty level.
+So, I'm depending on the hearing businesses and individuals out there to support our mission.
 This is also layered, right?